michalfelski/github-issues-burndown/readme.md

 Default value is 4h

 You can specify milestone/sprint start date.
 Default it is a milestone create date.
-To change start date put 'Started at 2013-06-23' in milestone description.
+To change start date put 'Started on 2013-06-23' in milestone description.